 - What is the best portfolio choice to maximize my investment?

-Our graduates have found well-paying and satisfying careers in various fields in the private and public sectors, as well as successfully undertaking graduate studies.
+Our graduate alumni and undergraduate alumni have found well-paying and satisfying careers in various fields in both the private and public sectors, and have successfully undertaken further graduate studies.

-Please do check out what our students say and explore the degrees our Department offers.
+Please do check out what our students say and explore the degrees offered by the Economics program.